zenparsing/esdown/README.md

                         will be written to the console.
     --bundle, -b        If present, module dependencies will be bundled together in the output.
-    --runtime, -r       If present, the esdown runtime code will be bundled with the output.
-    --polyfill, -p      If present, ES6 polyfills will be bundled with the output.
-    -R                  If present, the esdown runtime and ES6 polyfills will be bundled with the output.
-Equivalent to including both the -p and -r options.
     --global, -g        If specified, the name of the global variable to dump this module's exports into, if the resulting script is not executed within any module system.